-With the 4 Nations starting this weekend and the exciting news that England has just been selected to host the 2021 Rugby League World Cup.
-Now is an excellent time to get into some great international Rugby.
+With the exciting news that England has just been selected to host the 2021 Rugby League World Cup.
+Now is an excellent time to get into some great international Rugby League.

 This fast-paced, tough tackling sport is most popular in Yorkshire/Lancashire, UK and the Australasia continent.
 Many people not living anywhere near the M62 or Sydney are often confused by Rugby League.